Nursing Degrees & Schools / DNP

 Though a DNP degree is technically on a doctorate level, nurse practitioners with DNPs do not have the same authority as a physician or other kinds of medical doctors.
 A DNP degree signifies that a nurse has reached the pinnacle of education.

 Many nurses with DNP degrees end up in administrative or other leadership positions within the healthcare sector.
-Yet, others use their degree to pursue the various nurse practitioner roles.
+Others use their degree to pursue nurse practitioner roles.

 The DNP degree offers nurses a chance to have a competitive advantage over nurses with NPs applying for the same roles.
 In the future, nurse practitioners may have to receive their DNP to begin practicing.

 Doctor of Nursing Practice graduates have a variety of jobs they can pursue.
-The two most common settings in which they work include:
+The two most common settings where they work include:

 - Leadership and administration

 - Advanced Practice Registered Nursing (APRN)

-The question becomes whether the DNP wants to work with patients directly or indirectly.
+DNPs can choose whether they want to work with patients directly or indirectly.

 Leadership and Administrative Roles

-The Doctor of Nursing practice provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.
-Additionally, they can help bolster the executive nursing leadership roles.
+The DNP degree provides nurses with an opportunity to use their skills to help influence care programs and create nursing initiatives.
+Additionally, they can help bolster executive nursing leadership roles.

 Specifically, DNPs work in: